This game is rated PEGI 12

 - PC - Connect via to Steam friends co-op join screen.

 - PlayStation 4 - Connect via PlayStation Plus in the co-op join screen.

 - Switch - Connect via Nintendo Online account to people on your friends-list via the Join tab.
 Or connect via local WiFi.

 - Xbox One - Connect to other players via Xbox Live Gold.
 Multiplayer without a subscription isn't supported.

-Skill Rating: This game is enjoyed by 10+ year-olds as it's a good match for their ability and maturity.
+Skill Rating10+ year-olds usually have the required skill to enjoy this game.
+Still, it's important for parents and guardians to consider the maturity required to process the game content.
 The understated visuals and slower progression in the game make it suitable for children with the patience and skill to persevere.
 The two-player mode can be a good way to get younger children into the game, when played with a parent, guardian or older sibling.